 Certificate Programs

 Certificate programs are a way in which students in the College of Architecture and Planning can choose to enhance their education while focusing on an area that deepens their training and professional readiness.
-While our Design Build Certificate and Classical Studies Certificate are only open to select students in our Master of Architecture program, our other certificate programs are open to degree-seeking and non-degree-seeking students.
+While our Design Build Certificate and Classical Studies Certificate are only open to select students enrolled in our Master of Architecture program, our other certificate programs are open to degree-seeking and non-degree-seeking students.

-A four-course certificate program
+12-credit certificate program

 Geospatial Information Science Certificate (GIS)

-An 18-credit certificate program
+15-credit certificate program

 Geospatial Information Science (GIS), known to some as “computer mapping,” is used to store, manage, analyze, synthesize, and display spatial data and information.
 In the College of Architecture and Planning, we use GIS to analyze and understand space, to answer the place-based questions posed by our stakeholders and our clients, and to create the planning- and research-oriented maps that are critical to communicating with our stakeholders.
 Our work with GIS in the college is built on the many advances in Geospatial Information Science over the last 40 years.